 Summer Camp - Camp Canterbury (last week in July) (formerly Camp Comeca)

 Some of our adult formation programs have a very organic form at St. Stephen’s – which is just a way of saying our classes and studies are generally short-term courses led by our clergy and lay people.
 Our class offerings are announced and advertised in our monthly newsletter, the Guide and at announcement time during worship.

 Men from St. Stephen's and Messiah Lutheran Church meet during the school year on Wednesday evenings for fellowship and study of the Word.
 Watch the church calendar for dates and times.

 //ALTAR GUILD & Worship ASSISTANTs

-If you are interested in any of the following activities, please speak with Fr.
-Robert or contact the church office.
+If you are interested in any of the following activities, please contact the church office.